christian-hess-94/web-design-knowledge-base/Typography.md

 ---

-Typograhy is the process of
+Typograhy is the process of givin order and form to the message being given by the many texts in the webpage.

 ---